Introduction and definitions

 The Leibniz-Institut für Wissensmedien (IWM) offers the following definition on its portal, www.e-teaching.org:

-As the coronavirus pandemic has either prevented or severely restricted the possibility of classroom teaching, we understand blended learning as a didactically meaningful combination of:
+As pandemic times prevent or severely restrict the possibility of classroom teaching, we understand blended learning as a didactically meaningful combination of:

 - synchronous2 “in-person” classes in a virtual or physical classroom (or in a hybrid classroom; i.e. some students in a physical classroom with a live webcast for those not present)